Callum Guy: Carlisle United

 On 30 January 2020, Guy signed an 18-month deal with EFL League Two side Carlisle United after moving for an undisclosed fee.
 Carlisle head coach Chris Beech told the club website that Guy was a "marquee signing".
-However he picked up a knee injury in his third appearance for the "Blues" and was ruled out of action for the rest of the 2019–20 season after undergoing surgery.
+However, he picked up a knee injury in his third appearance for the "Blues" and was ruled out of action for the rest of the 2019–20 season after undergoing surgery.

 Guy made 47 appearances in the 2020–21 season, helping the "Cumbrians" to a tenth-place finish.
 He made a total of 14 assists, more than any other player in League Two.
 He signed a new one-year deal in April, with director of football David Holdsworth keen to extend the deal even further.
 Guy was voted Carlisle United Player of the Year by News and Star readers, attracting 46% of the vote from more than 750 fans.
-His success carried over into the club's own awards as he picked up the main Player of the Year award.
+His success carried over into the club's awards as he picked up the main Player of the Year award.

 Following the departure of captain Nick Anderton in July 2021, Guy was appointed club captain ahead of the 2021–22 season.
 He was a subject of interest for big-spending National League club Wrexham, but was praised by Beech for his commitment to Carlisle.
 He went on to sign a new deal at Carlisle in September to keep him at Brunton Park until summer 2023 (with a further 12-month option).
-However Wrexham's interest continued into the January transfer window, forcing new head coach Keith Millen to deny reports that he would be forced to sell Guy.
+However, Wrexham's interest continued into the January transfer window, forcing new head coach Keith Millen to deny reports that he would be forced to sell Guy.
 By March, Paul Simpson – yet another new head coach – confirmed that Guy had been ruled out for the rest of the 2021–22 season after suffering medial knee ligament damage.